Last updated April 2026

 Whether the charge involves DUI, drug possession, domestic violence, theft, or a serious felony, the procedural path is largely the same.
 Understanding how the Florida criminal process works can protect your freedom, your record, and your future.

-For a complete overview of how criminal cases are handled in Broward County, visit our guide to Fort Lauderdale criminal defense.
+For a complete overview of how criminal cases are handled in Broward County, visit our guide to Fort Lauderdale criminal defense strategy and case process.

 At Michael White, P.A., we represent clients throughout Fort Lauderdale, Broward County, Miami-Dade, Palm Beach County, and South Florida at every stage of the arrest and pretrial process.